-6.1.4 Equipment Reporting Requirements
+6.1.5 Equipment Reporting Requirements

-- (1) Disturbance monitoring equipment owners shall maintain a current database summarizing their disturbance monitoring equipment installations. - (2) The database shall include installation location, type of equipment, make and model of equipment, operational status, a listing of the major equipment being monitored and the date the equipment was last tested.
+- (1) Disturbance monitoring equipment owners shall maintain a current database summarizing their disturbance monitoring equipment installations. - (2) The database shall include installation location, type of equipment, make and model of equipment, operational status, a listing of the major equipment being monitored.
 This database shall be submitted to ERCOT annually, by October 31.
-Additionally, a complete list of all monitored points at each installation shall be maintained by disturbance monitoring equipment owners and provided, when requested specifically by ERCOT or NERC, within 30 days. - (3) ERCOT shall maintain and update annually, a comprehensive database of all disturbance monitoring equipment owners' disturbance monitoring equipment submittals.
+Additionally, a complete list of all monitored points at each installation shall be maintained by disturbance monitoring equipment owners and provided, when requested specifically by ERCOT, the NERC Regional Entity, or NERC, within 30 days. - (3) ERCOT shall maintain and update annually, a comprehensive database of all disturbance monitoring equipment owners' disturbance monitoring equipment submittals.

-6.1.5 Review Process
+6.1.6 Review Process

-(1) ERCOT shall review fault recorder and disturbance recorder locations for compliance and adequacy when significant changes are made to the ERCOT System or at least every five years.
+- (1) ERCOT shall review dynamic disturbance recording equipment locations for adequacy when significant changes are made to the ERCOT System or at least every five years. - (2) Transmission Facility owners shall review fault recording and sequence of events recording equipment locations for compliance at least every five years.